 Marketing yourself while you’re still an intern can be challenging.
 As an intern, you’re hyper-aware of the stiff competition.
 Many other interns and students/recent graduates are looking for a job offer and seasoned professionals with anywhere from 5-35 years of experience.

 When scouting potential companies, look to see their values and beliefs and research the type of employees they like to hire.
 Some companies prefer experienced workers, while others are looking for fresh new faces with innovative and groundbreaking ideas.

 Work with What You Have

-As you may notice, a typical resume highlights education, credentials, experience, professional affiliations, volunteer work, etc. But what do you do when you have very little hands-on professional experience?
-First, start off with an informative profile that leaves a good impression on the reader.
+As you may notice, a typical resume highlights education, credentials, experience, professional affiliations, and volunteer work.
+But what do you do when you have minimal hands-on professional expertise?
+First, start with an informative profile that leaves a good impression on the reader.

-Next, a list of areas of expertise or core competencies can really bring your unique skills to light.
+Next, a list of areas of expertise or core competencies can bring your unique skills to light.
 Focus on industry buzzwords and innovative methods you learned in school and during your internships.

 List Your Education

 Highlight your grade point average (if it’s high), scholarships, honors programs, or any other features of your academic career you are exceptionally proud of and feel would impress potential employers.
 Additionally, it may be beneficial to list some of the key courses you took that directly relate to the position you’re seeking.

-Remember, regardless of the type of position you are seeking, or the amount of experience you have under your belt, make sure you have an eye-catching and professional looking resume.
+Remember, regardless of the type of position you are seeking or the amount of experience you have under your belt, make sure you have an eye-catching and professional-looking resume.
 Simple borders, a little color, a relevant graphic, or bolding key points can go a long way for making you stand out amongst the numerous other candidates.